Investigators open probe into four companies involved in dismantling Seattle crane before deadly collapse

 He said SDOT reviews plans for street closures due to construction work like crane disassembly with a focus on “what traffic controls need to be in place” and not “telling [contractors] how to do their work.”

-Mercer and its Interstate 5 offramp will remain closed until the crane is removed, the damaged building is stabilized and the street repairs are made, Zimbabwe said.

-Omega received various permits from the city, including those calling for street closures, for dismantling of the crane Saturday and Sunday, according to city records.
+Omega Morgan received various permits from the city, including those calling for street closures, for dismantling of the crane Saturday and Sunday, according to city records.
 In a construction management plan filed with the city in January 2017, GLY wrote that dismantling was scheduled for January, May and June 2018.

 Asked why the crane was being dismantled almost a year later, Ted Herb, president of GLY construction, said in a statement, “The project was proceeding on schedule based upon the current approved contract with the owner.”